kadena-community/kadena.js/packages/libs/client-utils/src/marmalade/README.md

 ```

-### Create Collection
+## createCollection

-The `createCollection` function initiates the creation of a new collection, specifying its name, size, operator, and other relevant metadata.
+Use `createCollection` to initiate the creation of a new collection, specifying its name, size, operator, and other relevant metadata.

 ```typescript
 createCollection(inputs, config): IEmitterWrapper
 ```

-#### Common inputs
+### Common inputs

 | Parameter              | Type                      | Description                 |
 | ---------------------- | ------------------------- | --------------------------- |